Saffron: Grades and ISO 3632 categories

 In addition to descriptions based on how the saffron is picked, saffron may be categorised under the international standard ISO 3632 after laboratory measurement of crocin (responsible for saffron's colour), picrocrocin (taste), and safranal (fragrance or aroma) content.
 However, often there is no clear grading information on the product packaging and little of the saffron readily available in the UK is labelled with ISO category.
 This lack of information makes it hard for customers to make informed choices when comparing prices and buying saffron.

 Under ISO 3632, determination of non-stigma content ("floral waste content") and other extraneous matter such as inorganic material ("ash") are also key.
 Grading standards are set by the International Organization for Standardization, a federation of national standards bodies.
 ISO 3632 deals exclusively with saffron and establishes three categories: III (poorest quality), II, and I (finest quality).
 Formerly there was also category IV, which was below category III.
 Samples are assigned categories by gauging the spice's crocin and picrocrocin content, revealed by measurements of specific spectrophotometric absorbance.
 Safranal is treated slightly differently and rather than there being threshold levels for each category, samples must give a reading of 20–50 for all categories.

 These data are measured through spectrophotometry reports at certified testing laboratories worldwide.
 Higher absorbances imply greater levels of crocin, picrocrocin and safranal, and thus a greater colouring potential and therefore strength per gram.
 The absorbance reading of crocin is known as the "colouring strength" of that saffron.
 Saffron's colouring strength can range from lower than 80 (for all category IV saffron) up to 200 or greater (for category I).
 The world's finest samples (the selected, most red-maroon, tips of stigmas picked from the finest flowers) receive colouring strengths in excess of 250, making such saffron over three times more powerful than category IV saffron.
 Market prices for saffron types follow directly from these ISO categories.
 Sargol and coupé saffron would typically fall into ISO 3632 category I. Pushal and Mancha would probably be assigned to category II.
 On many saffron packaging labels, neither the ISO 3632 category nor the colouring strength (the measurement of crocin content) is displayed.

 However, many growers, traders, and consumers reject such lab test numbers.
 Some people prefer a more holistic method of sampling batches of threads for taste, aroma, pliability, and other traits in a fashion similar to that practised by experienced wine tasters.
-However, ISO 3632 grade and colouring strength information allow consumers to make instant comparisons between the quality of different saffron brands, without needing to purchase and sample the saffron.
-In particular, consumers can work out a value for money based on price per unit of colouring strength rather than price per gram, given the wide possible range of colouring strengths that different kinds of saffron can have.